-

 This requires Docker (or Podman; see below) to be installed on your system.

-After you run the script, you can point your web browser at http://localhost:8080 to view the documentation with your changes.
+After you run the script, you can point your web browser at http://localhost:8080/borgmatic/ (or your chosen port) to view the documentation with your changes.

 To close the documentation server, ctrl-C the script.
 Note that it does not currently auto-reload, so you'll need to stop it and re-run it for any additional documentation changes to take effect.